exoscale/deps-modules/README.md

    be found in configuration files.
 This option allows overriding on the command line.
 If no pattern collection is found, `["modules/*/deps.edn"]` will be assumed.
+- `aliases-keypath`: Key path at which the managed aliases configuration is to be found in the configured `versions-file`.
+Defaults to `[:exoscale.deps/managed-aliases]`

 You can overwrite these values via the cli for instance:
 `clj -T:deps-modules exoscale.deps-modules/merge-deps '{:dry-run? true}'`